-The MU Equine Teaching Facility, a part of the Division of Animal Sciences, is known for raising quality horses with remarkable athletic potential since 1959!
-Horses raised in this program have excelled in many different events including cutting, barrel racing, roping, hunt seat, jumping, eventing, and western pleasure showing.
-Each November, the MU Equine Program offers a select group of horses for sale.
-The MU breeding program raises four to six foals a year, with an emphasis on quality not quantity.
-These horses are of various ages and have been trained by undergraduate students in coordination with courses taught at the MU Equine Teaching Facility.
-We generally sell a combination of riding horses and youngstock, with most young horses bred and raised by students in our program, and riding aged horses donated by generous program supporters.
+As part of the Division of Animal Sciences, the MU Equine Program is known for raising quality horses with remarkable athletic potential since 1959!
+Horses raised in this program have excelled in many different events including cutting, barrel racing, roping, mounted shooting, hunt seat, jumping, eventing and western pleasure.
+The MU Equine Teaching Facility raises four to six foals a year, with an emphasis on quality not quantity.
+Each November, a select group of horses is then offered for sale in our MU Online Horse Auction & Fundraiser.
+These horses are of various ages and have been trained by undergraduate students in coordination with courses taught in our curriculum.
+We sell primarily youngstock, but occasionally offer a riding aged horse.
+All young horses have been bred and raised by students in our program, while any aged riding horses are donated to our training class by generous program supporters.

-All proceeds benefit the MU Equine Program and support student activities in our teaching program!
+All proceeds from this fundraiser benefit the MU Equine Program and support student activities at the MU Equine Teaching Facility!
 Funds are directly used to care for our teaching herd and purchase classroom supplies.
-Additionally, this auction provides valuable real-world experiences for our students through training horses and professionally communicating with potential buyers.
-It is with your help that we are able to continue to educate the future faces of the equine industry.
+Additionally, this auction provides our students with valuable real-world experiences training horses and professionally communicating with potential buyers.
+It is with your help that we can continue to educate the future faces of the equine industry.

-Our sale provides tremendous hands-on opportunities for our students to learn about careers in the equine industry, but also professionalism and thinking on their feet.
-It is our goal to place these horses in quality, life-long homes.
+Our sale provides tremendous hands-on opportunities for our students to learn about careers in the equine industry, while also gaining professionalism and the ability to think on their feet.
+One overreaching goal is to teach our students about responsible horsemanship by providing complete histories on each horse and doing our best to place horses in long-term homes by being honest and forthcoming with each horse’s history.
 To achieve this mission, all horses are sold with complete medical records and detailed daily journals of each horse’s training program since birth.
-This information is available by request to prospective buyers.
+This information is available upon request to prospective buyers.
 We jokingly say each horse is sold with their own personal “owner’s manual”!

 What’s unique about purchasing from our sale?